danieladam7/smartwatch/README.md

 - Java was used to develop the entire smartwatch application, leveraging its object-oriented features to effectively manage different modes and functionalities.

+## Design 📐

+- Object-oriented programming principles to structure the different functionalities of the smartwatch into various classes.
+- Design patterns such as Singleton, Polymorphism, and State Pattern.

 ## Features 🏆
-- Feature 1: Time Display
+- Time Display:
 The smartwatch can display the current time in AM/PM format using the HourMode class.

-- Feature 2: Date Display
+- Date Display:
 The smartwatch can display the current date and the day of the week using the DateMode class.

-- Feature 3: Alarm Clock
+- Alarm Clock:
 An alarm clock feature that starts after a set time, managed through the AlarmClock class.

-- Feature 4: Stopwatch
+- Stopwatch:
 A fully functional stopwatch managed through the StopwatchMode class.

-- Feature 5: Branding
+- Branding:
 A branding message written to an output file using the BrandMode class.

 ## Deployment 🌐